Accredited OGA Orton-Gillingham Practitioner Training

 Prerequisite: Orton-Gillingham Associate Training (1:1 Instruction)

-The Executive Function in the Classroom Series provides educators with a combination of theoretical approaches and practical strategies for supporting students with executive function challenges.
+Educators are provided with a combination of theoretical approaches and practical strategies for supporting students with executive function (EF) challenges.

 Executive Function and the Writing Process